Zubax/jafit/README.md

 The optimization is done in multiple stages, with global search preceding local refinement.
 The tool can be instructed to skip N first stages by setting `stage=N`.
 See the code for details.

+The tool relies on a robust implicit solver to work around stiffness that arises with certain coefficient combinations during the optimization process.
+While ultra-high stiffness may be considered unphysical as it may indicate an unrealistically high magnetic susceptibility, being able to solve such cases is useful as it improves the smoothness of the optimization landscape, which in turn helps the optimizer converge faster and reduces the chances of getting stuck in local minima.

 ### Helpful tips

 For fetching the (approximate) data points from a third-party plot,